The Folk Revival: “Outrageous Fortune & Friends”

 The Show: Folk Revival

 As you know from the variety of music covered in the Blog, I’m not much of a folkie.
-I love the best music across all genres, but given the small percentage of my music that’s folk, it’s not surprising I wasn’t familiar with WICN’s Folk Revival (7:00 to 11:00 pm Thursday, over the air and streaming online) and host Nick Noble‘s decade-long run at its helm.
+I love the best music across all genres, but given the small percentage of my music that’s folk, it’s not surprising I wasn’t familiar with WICN’s Folk Revival (7:00 to 11:00 pm Thursday, over the air and streaming online via the WICN website) and host Nick Noble‘s decade-long run at its helm.
 In addition to his knowledge of the genre, Nick possesses an easygoing, friendly demeanor, skill at asking friendly questions that yield interesting responses, and a deep, silky voice that makes him the quintessential radio host for this type of show.
 Though I hadn’t known about him before, it was a pleasure to watch this maestro in action.

 I walked in right around 7:00, just in time for the show’s first performance, an hour-long set by Shawna Caspi.
 She was followed by Chris Welles.
 And Outrageous Fortune headlined the evening.
 Between featured performers, three local artists each performed a song.
 During these “breaks,” I often left the studio, so I only caught half of the songs and entirely missed both songs by the third of these three artists.
 Below, rather than running strictly chronologically, I’ll write about the three main performers first and then mention the performers whose songs populated the transitions.
 Well, the two I caught, anyway.